My Experience So Far With the New Study

 Eager for a new migraine treatment option

 The first thirty days of the new study, I entered my migraine information into an electronic diary to set up a baseline.
 After that month, I received the bottle of pills and had more testing done (so far I have had an ECG done and blood taken at every appointment).
 I was very excited to receive the pills, because with my new job, my attacks had increased so much that I was barely making it through my shifts.
-I was eager to have an alternative choice to treat the pain that was invariably hitting every day, around the same time.
+I was eager to have an alternative choice to treat the pain.

 Feeling relief after the first pill

 H said that my liver enzyme results needed to come back normal one more time before I started the pills, and it was difficult to wait.
 After H notified me that all was well, the first pill I took (so tiny!)
 I definitely felt, and it definitely worked.
 The sensation in my body was like that of an Imitrex injection, and even after the migraine symptoms were long gone I felt like my brain was being cushioned, or protected, for an additional 24 hours.
 It did help all aspects of the attack, and I didn’t feel the need to take anything else.
 During the study, I’m allowed to take acetaminophen (tylenol), and anti-nausea medication, along with a few other types.
 Not triptans, opioids, or ergot derivatives though.